- Sermon Notes

 A. Abraham honored God with obedience

-e.
-Every time, Abraham, Sarah, or those who knew their story said “Isaac”, they would smile and remember that nothing is too difficult for God.
+- Every time, Abraham, Sarah, or those who knew their story said “Isaac”, they would smile and remember that God is faithful and nothing is too difficult for Him.

-2. Then on the 8th day, Abraham circumcised Isaac, once again obeying God’s command so that Isaac may enjoy God’s covenant blessings.
+2. Then on the eighth day, Abraham circumcised Isaac, once again obeying God’s command so Isaac may enjoy God’s covenant blessings.
 (4)

 3. Abraham had waited 25 years for his promised son.
 (5)

-a.
-Once the promise was fulfilled, Abraham honored God because He made it possible.
+- Once the promise was fulfilled, Abraham honored God because God made it possible.

-APPL – Here again is another faith principle here for us to remember.
+APPL – Here again is another faith principle for us to remember.